okids/disaster_pipeline/README.md

 2. Train the cleaned data (tokenization, TFIDF, Classify) and save it into pickle.
 3. Run the webapp.

+### Notebook exploration :

+There are two jupyter notebooks that is used to explore the data and machine learning models :

+1. /notebook/ML Pipeline Preparation.ipynb for exploring and developing the model.
+2. /notebook/ETL Pipeline Preparation.ipynb for exploring ETL and data cleaning.

 ### Instructions:
 1. Run the following commands in the project's root directory to set up your database and model.